 Horrible Histories (2009-2013) is the hit live-action Sketch Comedy adaptation of Terry Deary's eponymous books.
 Now finished airing its fifth and final series, the half-hour show aired on CBBC in the UK and various affiliated cable channels overseas.Lifting its premise, (most) content and general Black Comedy sensibilities directly from the books, HH the TV series is hosted by a puppet sewer rat and romps irreverently (but always with conscious accuracy) through all the strangest, silliest and most bodily-fluid-intensive moments on the road to Western Civilization.
 Live-action sketches — which frequently parody current UK TV programs and personalities — are intercut with quizzes, short animations, and at least one music video per episode, likewise usually a parody of a classic pop/rock genre or song.Despite all the goofiness, the show has picked up a sizeable Periphery Demographic, thanks both to increasingly sophisticated writing — riffing largely off adult comedy classics like Monty Python and Blackadder — and a core troupe of talented character comedians who also happen to be some of the most attractive Parental Bonuses on television today: Mathew Baynton, Jim Howick, Ben Willbond, Simon Farnaby, Laurence Rickard and Martha Howe-Douglas.According to Word of God it had in fact been deliberately designed from the outset as a 'family show'; both writers and performers insisted throughout that they were 'just making a comedy series'.
 This became more obvious when the second series won not only three children's BAFTAs for writing, performing and Best Comedy, but a surprise British Comedy Award for Best Sketch Comedy.
 Followed the next year by a successful BBC Prom concert, another Best Comedy BAFTA and a (less surprising) Best Sketch Comedy BCA... and the next year by another BAFTA for Best Comedy.As a result a six-part prime-time version was made for main adult channel BBC 1, which featured the best sketches as introduced by Stephen Fry.
-More recently, Chris Addison, Reece Shearsmith, Steve Pemberton and Mark Gatiss have made special guest appearances.While the show itself will end with this series — save for possible one-off specials based around important historical anniversaries — the core performers plan to continue working together as a troupe for the forseeable future, writing and starring in both a new TV project (the family fantasy comedy Yonderland) and feature film (Bill, a spoof on the origins of William Shakespeare).Not to be confused with the 2001-2002 animated series also based on the books; please see the main article.
+More recently, Chris Addison, Reece Shearsmith, Steve Pemberton and Mark Gatiss have made special guest appearances.While the show itself will end with this series — save for possible one-off specials based around important historical anniversaries — the core performers plan to continue working together as a troupe for the forseeable future, writing and starring in both a new TV project (the family fantasy comedy Yonderland) and feature film (Bill, a spoof on the origins of William Shakespeare).Not to be confused with the 2001-2002 animated series also based on the books.

 Action Girl: You do not want to mess with Boudicca.
 Or for that matter several of the other female characters.
 The show actually makes something of a point of celebrating this trope, as a way of compensating for the fact that most of their subject matter is male-oriented.